Wednesday, February 22, 2023

 Hope to See You There!

-If you can't make it to this one, keep watching here (and my website: jeremybytes.com) for future public workshops.
-I'm also available for private workshops for your team - customized to be most relevant to the code that you're building.
+This is the last scheduled public asynchronous programming workshop.
+If you can't make it to this one, I am available for private workshops for your team - customized to be most relevant to the code that you're building.
+Next year, I've got a whole new workshop coming, so keep watching here (and my website: jeremybytes.com) for future events.

 Happy Coding!